greggirwin/red-hof/apply.md

 in short:

-apply I must be able to walk through function spec and set each argument from the context given
+- apply I must be able to walk through function spec and set each argument from the context given

-apply II must be able (to do the opposite) to walk through it's given set-words, lookup each set-word into function argument offset (as O(1)) and set that argument before calling the func but while working on #4854 we were talking about it and it was clear that one of the reasons apply is still not there is because interpreter wasn't implemented to support these ways of calling funcs and he seemingly agreed to consider it while working on #4854 (because it needs partial rewrite of interpreter anyway) it can be later optimization, true
+- apply II must be able (to do the opposite) to walk through it's given set-words, lookup each set-word into function argument offset (as O(1)) and set that argument before calling the func

+But while working on #4854
+we were talking about it and it was clear that one of the reasons apply is still not there is because interpreter wasn't implemented to support these ways of calling funcs and he seemingly agreed to consider it while working on #4854 (because it needs partial rewrite of interpreter anyway)

-hiiamboris @hiiamboris 12:44
+It can be later optimization, true

-as much as I hate not having fast apply, I hate not having any apply even more :D
+As much as I hate not having fast apply, I hate not having any apply even more :D

 Gregg Irwin @greggirwin 12:47

-apply name form is chosen over apply 'name because if we make operator out of apply it will look better:
+> apply name form is chosen over apply 'name because if we make operator out of apply it will look better:

 This is a tradeoff.
 Yes, if you make it an op! it's cleaner, but it also